lahrry/Git-Instruction/Lap Report 5 assignment.md

 javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar ArrayExamples.java
 java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ArrayTests
 ```
+Everytime you test your code, run the bash file and tell me how you did it!

 Please share the result after running these commands so that I can figure out what exact problem you have.